jrichardsz/jrichardsz.github.io/_posts/2018-08-11-how-configure-android-tools-for-automated-builds.md

 # That's All

-Your environment is ready to build apk executing one of this commands :
+Your environment is ready to build apk executing one of these commands :

 ```
 gradle assemble